alexandre-perrin/local-console/docs/testing/README.md

 - Prerequisite
     - GUI is not running yet.
-    - No other process is listening to the MQTT port `wedge-cli config get mqtt port`
+    - No other process is listening to the MQTT port `local-console config get mqtt port`
       -  You can verify it by running `lsof -i :<PORT>`.
 It should report no entries.
     - Factory reset camera.